Continuing Competence Program Requirements

 In addition to the program requirements for the two Learning Plans, dietitians who are authorized to perform restricted activities must also develop one Learning Plan for each restricted activity that they are authorized to perform.
-If a regulated member has received authorization for a restricted activity after October 1 of the current registration year, they will not be required to submit a Learning Plan for the past registration year during registration renewal in March, but will be required to identify and submit their intended restricted activity Learning Goal for the upcoming registration year during registration renewal, to begin in April.

 The Continuing Competence Program (CCP) Annual Timeline provides guidance on the CCP process as it should be occurring throughout the year.